Updated May 17, 2026

 Being able to change the location of user files has to be one of the coolest features of Windows when it works.
-But there may be a time when you encounter an error when trying to move a folder location.
+But there may be a time when you encounter an error while trying to move a folder.
 The most common error is 'Can't move the folder because there is a folder in the same location that can't be redirected.
 Access is denied'.
-This error relates to the folder redirection done when OneDrive is used and often appears when you uninstall OneDrive.
+This error occurs when folder redirection is enabled for OneDrive and often appears after uninstalling OneDrive.

 Note: The following procedures require editing the registry.
-Incorrectly editing the registry can cause system instability and even failure to boot.
-If you do not feel comfortable editing the registry, please get in touch with a local computer technician for assistance.
+Incorrectly editing the registry can cause system instability and even prevent the system from booting.
+If you do not feel comfortable editing the registry, please contact a local computer technician for assistance.

 Yes, truth be told, the special user folders are merely just registry entries and can be easily changed.
 But it is highly recommended to back up the registry first.
 So I want to show you how to back up the registry, change the location of your user files, and restore the registry if necessary.